mbrochh/mbrochh-dotfiles/macos.md

 Finally, you can launch and login to Standard Notes and Cryptomator.

-# Install Python and Node
+# Alacrit# Install Python and Node

 We need to install Python 3.6: